 grep -o -i ‘2d189bea-ffcf-36ef-b8d1-fd4220374034’ MyAwesomeCrash.crash

-If you have any questions, please write them in the comments below.
-Also if you want to understand more deeply this topic, please visit the official Apple documentation.
+If you want to understand more deeply this topic, please visit the official Apple documentation.